qasa1/medidore/README.md

 # Project Description

-The goal of this project was to create a website that fetches movie ratings from IMDB and Rotten tomatoes without all the extra information.<br>
+The goal of this project was to create a website that fetches movie ratings from IMDB and Rotten tomatoes without all the extra information and without the hassle of going to 2 different websites.<br>

 Built using: